2022 Discover It Card Review: Still Feeling “It” After All These Years

 Why I Chose the Discover It Card

-As you probably know if you’ve ever set out to find a new credit card there are tons of options, each with their own set of pros and cons.
+As you probably know if you’ve ever set out to find a new credit card there are tons of options, each with its own set of pros and cons.
 Admittedly my first line of thinking was to look at branded cards that would offer loyalty perks for various airlines or hotels.
 However, while I’d like to do more travel, at this time it wasn’t clear that I’d use any one of these brand-specific cards enough to get any real rewards.
 So what did I go for instead?

 A flat cashback rate with rotating bonus categories

 Before adding the It card to my wallet, my wife and I actually had been using a PNC card she’d been using for years.
-While it is a strong option overall, the credit card has one glaring downside: any category that wasn’t gas, entertainment, or dining earned only .25% cash back unless we spent more than $10,000.
+While it is a strong option overall, the credit card has one glaring downside: any category that wasn’t gas, entertainment, or dining earned only .25% cashback unless we spent more than $10,000.
 Because of this, finding a card that could fill that hole was a big priority.
-With that goal in mind I was attracted to the Discover It card’s 1% back on everything.
+With that goal in mind, I was attracted to the Discover It card’s 1% back on everything.
 However, since 1% is pretty standard (and is half of what flat-rate cards such as the Citi Double Cash or Wells Fargo Active Cash earn), what really won me over were the bonus categories.

 Each quarter the It card offers a new spending category that nets you 5% on up to $1,500 in spending — amounting to as much as $75 in cashback.
 For example during one of my favorite quarters of the year cardholders can earn 5% on purchases made at restaurants.
-Of course Q4 is also a great one as Amazon.com orders are typically the featured bonus, with Target and Walmart.com joining the party for 2019.
-Currently Discover’s 5% slate for 2020 looks like this:
+Of course Q4 is also a great one as Amazon.com orders are typically the featured bonus, with Target.com and Walmart.com joining the party back in 2019 and recurring since.
+Currently Discover’s 5% slate for 2021 looks like this: